 Sterling Ratio = (Compound Annual RoR / (Average Annual Drawdown – 10%))

-Systematic Trading: A method of trading which follows a mechanical set of rules, normally using computer models, producing entry and exit orders to form trading decisions.
+Systematic Trading: A method of trading that follows a mechanical set of rules, normally using computer models, producing entry and exit orders to form trading decisions.

 Targeted Worst Drawdown (DD): The expected worst drawdown a CTA can expect in the program.